b-pardi/pyQCM/README.md

 - When selections are confirmed, they are saved for all future executions of the program.
 - There is also the option to load default values.
 - If selections are confirmed and there are entries not selected, values previously saved will be used.
+- **Note** The default font used is 'Arial'.
+If your system does not have this font, you can specify a generic font family in the font type entry of this window
+	- i.e. put 'sans serif' or 'serif' in the the font type section, (without the quotes)

 ## Overtone Selections (2)